wbeebe/pyqt/examples/README.md

-# PyQt, or Python3 with Qt bindings
+# PyQt, or Python3 with Qt6 bindings

-A collection of PyQt projects using Python3 and Qt5
+A collection of PyQt projects using Python3 and Qt6

 ## examples

-These are some of the various examples I wrote to understand how to create certain types of UI compositions using PyQt5 (Python 3 with Qt 5) on a Raspberry Pi running Raspbian Buster.
+These are some of the various examples I wrote to understand how to create certain types of UI compositions using PyQt6 (Python 3 with Qt 6) on a Raspberry Pi 4 running Raspbian 64-bit.
 Nothing earth-shattering, but they do sorta build on one another.

-I started, like just about everyone else these days, following examples on the web.
-My biggest issue with current examples is they are not clean, reasonably idiomatic Python.
-They looked, without exception, to have been copied from elsewhere, code that was removed from larger applications, with a lot of useless junk left over from the initial pruning.
-These examples are written to do exactly what they say they will do with code specifically written for that purpose using Python 3 and Qt 5 to illusrate a specific point.
+These examples started with Python 3 and Qt5, or PyQt5.

 I've tried to provide comments inside the code body of each example, except where it made no sense because the code itself was self-documenting.
 For example, the minimal window example.

-**Minimal Window Example** - The smallest PyQt5 application I could write that would put up a window with chrome.
+**Minimal Window Example** - The smallest PyQt6 application I could write that would put up a window with chrome.
 There are more blank lines and comments than code.